Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_01/step_01.md

 # Data Visualization Page

-This is a guide to create a Data Visualization page for our example.
-The page contains interactive visual elements to display data from a CSV file.
+This is a guide for creating a Data Visualization page for our example.
+The page includes interactive visual elements for showcasing data from a CSV file.

 ![Interactive GUI](result.gif){ width=700 style="margin:auto;display:block;border: 4px solid rgb(210,210,210);border-radius:7px" }